JoGSal/J-fleet/docs/Deploy/deploy-fleet.md

 <h2 id="render">Deploy to Render in 5 minutes</h2>

 Render is a cloud hosting service that makes it easy to get up and running fast, without the typical configuration headaches of larger enterprise hosting providers.
+[Learn more about Render:](https://render.com/).

 <div purpose="embedded-content">
    <iframe src="https://www.youtube.com/embed/hly0tAOqveA?rel=0" frameborder="0" allowfullscreen></iframe>